Sharon Fichman: 2021: Grand Slam doubles QF, WTA 1000 title, Olympics

 Partnering with Mexican player Giuliana Olmos, Fichman reached her first Grand Slam tournament quarterfinal at the Australian Open, where they lost to eventual runners-up Barbora Krejčíková and Kateřina Siniaková in three sets.

 In May, she won the first WTA 1000 and biggest title in her doubles career at the Italian Open, partnering Olmos.
 In the final, they defeated Kristina Mladenovic and Markéta Vondroušová.
 As a result, she entered the top 40 in doubles for the first time in her career at No. 31.
 The following month, Fichman and Olmos made it through to the third round at French Open.

 Fichman qualifyed for the delayed Tokyo Olympic, partnering Gabriela Dabrowski, and the WTA Finals, partnering Olmos.

 2022–24: Best doubles ranking, extended hiatus

 Fichman reached a career-high ranking in doubles of No. 21 on 17 January 2022.

 She did not play in the 2022, the 2023 and the 2024 WTA Tour, after sustaining an injury in 2021.
 She joined Sportsnet and its team of tennis commentators.

 Style of play

-Fichman is an aggressive counter puncher, and is known for her tenacity as well as her feistiness on the court.
+Fichman is an aggressive counter-puncher and is known for her tenacity as well as her feistiness on the court.
+She was known for her speed and ability to retrieve many balls while on defence.